Do you remember playing pretend when you were little?

 5. Pretend investors will worry endlessly about the news in some far-off part of the world or the impact on their portfolio.

-Real investors focus on the things they can control, like saving a bit more next year, keeping their investment costs low, not paying fees unless it’s necessary and managing their behavior by not buying high and selling again when prices are low.
+Real investors focus on the things they can control, like saving a bit more next year, keeping their investment costs low, not paying fees unless it’s necessary and managing their behaviour by not buying high and selling again when prices are low.

-6. Pretend investors complain endlessly about volatility in the market and external actions that have short-term impact on the big bets they have made on individual stocks.
+6. Pretend investors complain endlessly about volatility in the market and external actions that have a short-term impact on the big bets they have made on individual stocks.

-Real investors have enjoyed the benefits of a market that is up more than 180 percent in the last 20 years.
+Real investors have enjoyed the benefits of a market that is up more than 180 per cent in the last 20 years.

 So ask yourself this: Isn’t it finally time to stop pretending now?

 Editor's note: This article by Carl Richards was originally published a number of years ago and has been republished for the benefit of our many new readers.